danb35/freenas-iocage-caddy/README.md

 If you aren't able or willing to obtain a certificate from Let's Encrypt, Caddy can be configured with a self-signed certificate, or with no certificate (and thus no HTTPS) at all.
 ### No TLS
+:pushpin: *Blah...*
+:pushpin: *Does something need to be said about using self-signed certs with Caddy?*

 ### TLS with HTTP validation
+:pushpin: *Blah, blah...*

 ### TLS with DNS validation
+:pushpin: *Blah, blah, blah...*

 ### Test

-:pushpin: *Probably a good idea to make reference to validate and reload commands*
+:pushpin: *Probably a good idea to make reference here to validate and reload commands e.g.*

+You can validate your Caddyfile changes with `service caddy validate`.
+To commit the changes gracefully and with zero downtime, use `service caddy reload` instead of `service caddy restart'.

 ## Limitations
 :pushpin: *Is this still required?
 This may no longer be true with Caddy V2.
 Probably better to leave this section out altogether, at least for the moment.*